ablestack/nestjs-bff/README.md

 ## Structure

+- Frontend **Client Layer** example, built with Angular
+- Universal **Universal Layer** layer that can be shared between the backend and the client
 - Backend **Hosting Layer** for exposing Application and Domain Services over a multiple transports
 - Backend **Application Services Layer** for composing Domain Services
 - Backend **Domain Services Layer** for encapsulating core domain logic
 - Backend **Infrastructure Layer** packages, for building and supporting the layered architecture
-- Shared **Universal Layer** layer that can be shared between the backend and the client
-- Frontend **Client Layer** example, built with Angular

 ## Developer Benefits